Loading...

 § 2.
 Resolved (if the Senate concur), That the foregoing amendment be submitted to the people for approval at the general election to be held in the year 2025 in accordance with the provisions of the election law.

-Amendment to Allow Olympic Sports Complex in Essex County on State Forest Preserve Land
+Amendment to Allow Olympic Sports Complex In Essex County on State Forest Preserve Land

 The proposal amends the State Constitution.
 It permits new Nordic ski and biathlon trails in the forest preserve.
 Development there requires Constitutional permission.
 That is because the facility is in the Adirondack forest preserve.
 It is part of an Olympic Sports Complex in North Elba.
 North Elba is in Essex County, New York.
 The project touches up to 323 acres.
 The facility covers 1,039 acres.
 This use is offset.
 2,500 new acres are added to the forest preserve.
 The New York Legislature must approve the offset.
 If not, the project will not happen.

-Amendment to Allow Olympic Sports Complex in Essex County on State Forest Preserve Land
+Amendment to Allow Olympic Sports Complex In Essex County on State Forest Preserve Land

 Allows skiing and related trail facilities on state forest preserve land.
 The site is 1,039 acres.
 Requires State to add 2,500 acres of new forest land in Adirondack Park.